francescoPagliaPersonal/cpp_learning_playground/README.md

 1. cpp00 - say hello to C++ and make your own phonebook (ex01)
 2. cpp01 - use external files and learn how to allocate and delete objects in a C++ way
-3. cpp02 - build your own first fixed point numbers, overlad operators
+3. cpp02 - build your own first fixed point numbers, overload operators {+,-,/,*,n++,n--,++n,--n,<,>,==,<=,>=, etc... }
-4. cpp03 - inheritance, multi inheritance and understandig of linkage at compilation or run time
+4. cpp03 - inheritance, multi inheritance and understandig of linkage at compilation vs run time
-5. cpp04 - polymorphism and how to manage classes via their super classes
+5. cpp04 - polymorphism and how to manage classes via their super classes delete Animal -> kills a Cat (figuratively...)

 ### Useful command

-nice and quick way to make all the builds once you are at the root of the repo :) :
+nice and quick way to make all the builds once you are at the root of the repo:

 ```
 for i in `find -maxdepth 2 -type d | grep /ex`; do make -C $i; done